Retr0Kr0dy/malloc-bomb/README.md

 Removing read permission on `/dev/zero` (not advisable).
 But, if something other than root needs `\00` to be returned, it **WILL** cause issues.
 It should be funny to see.

 > [!WARNING]
 This is a really bad fix.
-Do this only if your dumb.
+Do this only if you are dumb.

 # Usecases